UtahRails.net Copyright 2000-2008 Don Strack

 1. (Geneva 17) Out of service by September 1989

-2. (Geneva 18) Still on property by September 1983 (possibly sold to Colorado Fuel & Iron number 2 (CFIX 2, 2nd) at Maxwell, Colo.; sold to Liberty Railway Serives, Pueblo, Colo.; if so, then sold to CF&I by September 1980; update from Norm Metcalf)
+2. (Geneva 18) Sold to Chrome Crankshaft, Los Angeles, in December 1976; still on Geneva property by September 1983; possibly sold to Colorado Fuel & Iron number 2 (CFIX 2, 2nd) at Maxwell, Colorado; then to Liberty Railway Services, Pueblo, Colorado

-3. (Geneva 19) Sold to ??; repainted to UP yellow and gray; stored in UP's Ogden, Utah roundhouse until sold by a dealer in Ogden, Utah, in 1972; to Pacifiic Terminals number 1, Long Beach, Calif.
+3. (Geneva 19) Sold to (??); repainted to UP yellow and gray; stored in UP's Ogden, Utah roundhouse until sold by a dealer in Ogden, Utah, in 1972; to Pacific Terminals number 1, Long Beach, California

 4. (Geneva 20) Out of service by September 1989 (GE records show sold to Purdy in Chicago in 1962)

-5. (Geneva 21) Rebuilt with EMD engine in April 1977; painted red and white; repainted two-tone blue by May 2002; not sold to LTEX.
+5. (Geneva 21) Rebuilt with EMD engine in April 1977; painted red and white; repainted two-tone blue by May 2002; not sold to LTEX due to its wheels being too thin to be moved safely; scrapped on site.

 6. (Geneva 22)

-7. (Geneva 23) Rebuilt with EMD engine in December 1979, painted yellow; still active as of February 2007, being used as switcher by salvage contractor; sold to Larrys Truck Electric, moved from Geneva during June 2007.
+7. (Geneva 23) Rebuilt with EMD engine in December 1979, painted yellow; still active as of February 2007, being used as switcher by salvage contractor; sold to Larrys Truck Electric (LTEX) (Read more about the units sold to LTEX)

-8. (Geneva 24) Rebuilt with EMD engine in December 1979, painted yellow; repainted solid blue by May 2002; repainted red with yellow band; still on property as of February 2007; sold to Larrys Truck Electric, moved from Geneva during June 2007. (photo in Locomotive Notes II, Number 138, page 11)
+8. (Geneva 24) Rebuilt with EMD engine in December 1979, painted yellow; repainted solid blue by May 2002; repainted red with yellow band; still on property as of February 2007; sold to Larrys Truck Electric (LTEX) (Read more about the units sold to LTEX)

 9. (Geneva 25)